jdaigle/jdaigle.github.io/_posts/2017-03-12-improved-async-aspnet-mvc-part-1.md

 ## Getting Started

 The source code today is still hosted on [https://aspnetwebstack.codeplex.com/](CodePlex).
 I decided to fork the repository and push my work to a branch on GitHub: [https://github.com/jdaigle/aspnetwebstack/tree/async-pipeline-cleanup](https://github.com/jdaigle/aspnetwebstack/tree/async-pipeline-cleanup).

+I'm not sure yet if I should modifying the code in `System.Web.Mvc` and recompile, or if I should try implementing the stack in an separate assembly and replace at runtime (introducing breaking changes will obviously have an effect on that).

 Next time I hope to have a working build of the revised async pipeline (with all existing unit tests passing).
 And then I'll take on designing an API for the async filters.